 Identifying Your Child’s Communication Milestones

 As a parent of a child between the ages of one month and five years old, you’re probably wondering how you can identify your child’s communication milestones.
 When it comes to healthy speech and hearing development, these are undoubtedly the most important years of your child’s life.
-The following pages contain developmental charts which represent, on average, the age by which most children will accomplish the listed skills.
+Below you will find developmental milestones which represent, on average, the age by which most children will accomplish the listed skills.

 Children typically don’t master all items in a category until they reach the upper age in each age range.
 Although this range is a great guide that you can use to monitor your little one’s progress, just remember that every child is unique and has an individual rate of development.
 Keep in mind that your children may not necessarily have a disorder if they haven’t accomplished one skill within an age range.
 Here’s a brief summary of the important communication milestones.